-Department of Community and Economic Development Ohio Building - Suite 207 - 175 S. Main St. - Akron, OH 44308
+Department of Community and Economic Development

+Ohio Building - Suite 103 - 175 S. Main St. - Akron, OH 44308

-APPLICANT INFORMATION
+AF PPLICANT INFORMATION

 Applicant

 Address

 Phone

 Email

 OWNER INFORMATION

 Owner

 Address

 Phone

 Email

 SITE INFORMATION

 Name of Subdivision

 or Address

-Parcel No.'s
+Location

 Creating Sublots

+Acreage

 Water Provider

 Septic or Central Sewer Provider

-Variance Fees

 FILING FEES

-\$300.00 per Variance Request
+Variance Fees \$300.00 per Variance Request

-VARIANCE INFORMATION
+V ARIANCE INFORMATION

-Nature of Subdivision regulation Variance required: (Describe generally the nature of the variance.)
+Nature of Subdivision regulation Vari iance required: (Describe generally the nature of the variance.)

-Provide the specific Subdivision Regulation from which a variance is requested: Article:
+Provide the specific Subdivision Regu Article: ulation from which a variance is requested:

 Section:

-APPENDIX E - APPLICATION FOR VARIANCE (Page 2)

-JUSTIFICATION OF VARIANCE:

-Applicant shall provide written justification for the requested variance by responding to the following questions.

-1. Are there exceptional topographic of other physical conditions peculiar to this particular parcel or land?
+2023 County of Summit Subdivision Regulations JUSTIFICATION OF VARIANCE: Applicant shall provide written justification for the requested variance by responding to the following questions.
+Are there exceptional topographic of other physical conditions peculiar to this particular parcel or land?
 If so, please explain.
 2. What is the unnecessary hardship which will result from a literal enforcement of the Subdivision Regulation owing to the special conditions set for in subparagraph (1.) herein?
 3. Did the special conditions specified in subparagraph (1.) result from previous actions by the applicant?
 Please explain.

-4. Explain whether the variance requested is substantial.
+Explain whether the variance requested is substantial.
 5. Explain whether the essential character of the neighborhood would be substantially altered or whether adjoining properties would suffer a substantial detriment as a result of the variance.
 6. Will the variance adversely affect the delivery of governmental services, including but not limited to, access by fire fighting apparatus, law enforcement vehicles, ambulance and emergency vehicles and similar services relative to ingress and egress to the affected site and adjacent land?

-Explain whether the Subdivision Regulation was in effect at time of acquisition of the property by the applicant and whether the applicant purchased the property with the knowledge of the Regulation.
+7. Explain whether the Subdivision Regulation was in effect at time of acquisition of the property by the applicant and whether the applicant purchased the property with the knowledge of the Regulation.

-APPENDIX E - APPLICATION FOR VARIANCE (Page 3)

-8. Explain whether the applicant's predicament can be feasibly solved through some method other than a variance.

-9. Explain how the variance from the Subdivision Regulations will not be contrary to the public interest.

-10. Explain how the spirit and intent behind the Subdivision Regulations will be observed if the variance is granted.

-11. Explain how the requested variance is the minimum variance to the Subdivision Regulations that will allow for a reasonable division of land.

-ACTION OF THE SUMMIT COUNTY PLANNING COMMISSION SHOULD BE SENT TO:

-Name \\\\

-Address

-Phone

-Email

-Respectfully submitted this

-day of

-I certify that all information contained in this application and its supplements are true and correct.

-Applicant's or Authorized Representative's Signature Date

-Fee Amount Paid: Date Application Received:

-Number of Lots: Staff:
+2023 County of Summit Subdivision Regulations 8.
+Explain whether the applicant's predican than a variance. nent can be feasibly solved through some me thod other 9.
+Explain how the variance from the Subdi vision Regulations will not be contrary to the public interest.
+10. Explain how the spirit and intent behind variance is granted. d the Subdivision Regulations will be observe d if the 11.
+Explain how the requested variance is t will allow for a reasonable division of land. he minimum variance to the Subdivision Reg ulations that ACTION OF THE SUMMIT COUNTY Y PLANNING COMMISSION SHOULD BE S GENT TO: Name Address Phone Email Respectfully submitted this day of,, I certify that all information contained in th is application and its supplements are true a nd correct.
+Applicant's or Authorized Represer ntative's Signature Date Fee Amount Paid: Date Application Received: Number of Lots: Staff: